flydelabs/flyde/website/docs/Tutorials/hello-world-with-flyde/index.md

 Before moving on, here's a quick intro to Flyde's terminology:
 **The flow board** - it's the canvas where visual flows are edited.
 Components can be added to the board and connected among themselves or to the flow's main input or output pins
 **A component** - they are the equivalent of "functions" or even data in Flyde
 **Input pin** - Each component can have 0 or more custom input pins, and will always have the built in "Trigger" pin.
 Input pins are like arguments to functions.
-By default, whenever all arguments are satisfied, the part is triggered.
+By default, whenever all arguments are satisfied, the node is triggered.
 To have more control on when it should trigger, the Trigger input pin can be used as a way to manually invoke the component
 **Output pin** - Each component can have 0 or more custom output pins, and will always have the built in "Error" pin (needs to be explicitly shown via right-clicking a component).
 Output pins are like return values of functions, but unlike regular functions, a component may have multiple output pins, and each one may trigger more than once
 **A connection** - a connection connects a component's output pin to another's input pin, creating our control flow and logic
 **Main flow input/output pin** - just like each component has it's inputs and outputs, so does the flow itself.
 Actually, a flow is just like any another component!
 Main inputs and outputs are the flow's API to the external world, while the components inside are it's implementation detail